fall16mis/GitHub_Repos/README.md

   For Mac:
     i) Go the path which has this file ii) Then simply write the 'python ./' name of the file (python ./github_repos.py) and press enter.

+Output will be like this:
+coursera_assignment
+datascience-exam
+hadoop-book
+ProgrammingAssignment2